-One tip for making this quickly is to do it all in a 2-cup glass measuring cup.
+Finally, a tip for making this quickly is to do it all in a two-cup glass measuring cup.
 Weigh out the oats in the measuring cup first.
-The fill it to about the 1 to 1.25 cup line with water and proceed with the recipe as listed.
+The fill it to about the 1.5 line with water and proceed with the recipe as listed.
 This way, you only dirty one dish.

 Here are some other ideas: